IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Custom Navbar Logo
 +++++++++++++++++++

-The Dataverse software allows you to replace the default Dataverse Project icon and name branding in the navbar with your own custom logo.
+The Dataverse Software allows you to replace the default Dataverse Project icon and name branding in the navbar with your own custom logo.
 Note that this logo is separate from the *root dataverse theme* logo.

 The custom logo image file is expected to be small enough to fit comfortably in the navbar, no more than 50 pixels in height and 160 pixels in width.
 Create a ``navbar`` directory in your Payara ``logos`` directory and place your custom logo there.
 By default, your logo image file will be located at ``/usr/local/payara5/glassfish/domains/domain1/docroot/logos/navbar/logo.png``.